 Once getting flights and our car situation handled, we wound up stranded at the off-site rental center (Thanks Phoenix).
 With two kids under 9 now getting impatient, we frantically called area hotels only to find many of them booked.
 On a whim my wife called the Green Tree Hotel close to the airport and talked to a customer service professional named Melissa.
 She not only said they had a room, but would come get us immediately at the airport with their free shuttle.
 Customer Service Lesson #4 The little things matter - Our driver (another Melissa) was fantastic, told us about stuff in the area, places to eat, things to do, and took us all over whenever we requested.
 The Melissa's who were both in there 20ies, knocked it out of the park for us.
 These two women did a fantastic job, always answered the phone right away, took us all over town, and even suggested two restaurants that the entire family enjoyed.
 Well Done Green Tree! - there is a thing or two you could teach Spirit and Hertz about customer service...

 Albert Lerberg was in ND Air National Guard where he served for 8 years.
 He has also held roles in sales for McLeod USA where he earned numerous sales awards.
-He has also was a recruiter in the Healthcare niche for several years as well as a pharmaceutical sales professional.
+He has also was a recruiter in the healthcare niche for several years as well as a pharmaceutical sales professional.
+He started recruiting with Aureus Group where he quickly led the team in gross margin performance.
 In 2009 he opened Lerberg Group, Inc. which operates under the name Cyber Security Recruiters.